 Parameter Description adjust Optional parameter.
 If specified an HSM System clock drift calibration is executed. timeout Time to wait for service response, in seconds.
-Default 30 seconds, minimum 3s, maximum 120s. esn Sets the system date and time of specific modules.
-You need to addesn before each ESN you include in the command, for example: hsmadmin settimeesn 1A23-BC45-6789esn 9Z87-YX65-4321 verbose the adjust parameter is specified, a module reset is not required. vei buse Prints verbose logs.
+Default 30 seconds, mini- mum 3s, maximum 120s. esn Sets the system date and time of specific modules.
+You need to addesn before each ESN you include in the command, for example: hsmadmin settimeesn 1A23-BC45-6789esn 9Z87-YX65-4321 If no ESNs are specified, the command resets all connected modules.
+If the adjust parameter is specified, a module reset is not required. verbose Prints verbose logs.